MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 - An *embedding* model to vectorize text data for efficient indexing and processing.
 - A model that can generate natural language responses to questions based on your data.

-1. In the Azure AI Studio, in your project, in the navigation pane on the left, under **Components**, select the **Deployments** page.
+1. In the Azure AI Foundry portal, in your project, in the navigation pane on the left, under **Components**, select the **Deployments** page.
 1. Create a new deployment of the **text-embedding-ada-002** model with the following settings by selecting **Customize** in the Deploy model wizard::

     - **Deployment name**: `text-embedding-ada-002`